ukpaudel/emotion_classifier/README.md

     **Dataset Link:** [Kaggle MUSAN Dataset](https://www.kaggle.com/code/kerneler/starter-musan-noise-b2c57001-3/input) (assuming this link refers to a source from which the MUSAN data can be downloaded or accessed).

-    The `noise_dir` specified in the configuration (e.g., `config['data']['noise_dir']`) should point to the root directory where the MUSAN dataset (or at least its 'noise', 'speech', 'music' subdirectories) is located.
+    The `noise_dir` specified in the configuration (e.g., `config['data']['noise_dir']`) should point to the root directory where the MUSAN dataset (or at least its 'noise', 'speech', 'music' subdirectories) is located. user needs to manually download the file and store it in the directory data/noise_musan/noise.

 ## 3\.
 Data Loading and Preprocessing (`Dataset` Classes)

 Each raw audio dataset (e.g., RAVDESS, CREMA-D) is managed by its own dedicated PyTorch `Dataset` class (e.g., `RAVDESSDataset`, `CREMADataset`).
 These classes handle: